RealDigitalOrg/linux-blackboard/README.md

    Test section above for setting up a terminal emulator.
-8. A USB hub with a keyboard and mouse can be plugged into J8 of the board To start an X windows session, type "startx" on the keyboard plugged into the Blackboard board.
+8. A USB hub with a keyboard and mouse can be plugged into J8 of the board To start an X windows session, type "startx" on the keyboard plugged into Blackboard.
 X-Windows should start up in about a minute.

 ## Using Linux on Blackboard

-1. The partition size for the ext4 Linux partion is only about 4 GBytes in size.
+1. The partition size for the ext4 Linux partition is only about 4 GBytes in size.
 To fully use the 8 GByte or bigger SD card, utilize the "build-swap.sh" script located in the "/root/Scripts" directory.
 To increase the Linux partition size and create the swap file run the command "build-swap.sh -e" using a terminal from the "/root/scripts" directory.
-The "-e" option tells the script to increase the Linux partition to fill the rest of the space on the SD card.
+The "-e" option tells the script to increase the Linux partition to fill the rest of the available space on the SD card.
 2. To bring up networking, plug in a USB network dongle or Wi-Fi dongle.
+   We have had good success using an Apple USB to Ethernet dongle when using a physical network connection.
-   For Wi-Fi, you will probably need to load some firmware files to the /lib/firemware directory.
-For Realek drivers, you already copied them to the first partition of the SD card.
+   For Wi-Fi, you will likely need to load some firmware files to the /lib/firmware directory.
+For Realtek drivers, you already copied the firmware files to the first partition of the SD card in the Build SD card step above.
 To move them to the /lib/firmware directory, perform the following steps:
-   - Mount partion 1 by typing "mkdir /mnt/boot" and then "mount /mnt/boot".
+   - Mount partion 1 by typing "mount /dev/mmcblk0p1 /boot"
    - Then switch to the /lib/firmware directory by typing "cd /lib/firmware".
    - Now copy in the firmware files by typing
-       "tar xvzf /mnt/boot/rtlwifi.tar.gz ."
+       "tar xvzf /boot/rtlwifi.tar.gz ."
+3. If using a USB Wi-Fi dongle, use the following steps to configure Linux for your Wi-Fi network:
-   - Plug in the Wi-Fi dongle to the USB hub.
+   - Plug in the Wi-Fi dongle to the powered USB hub.
-   - From the X-Windows GUI, click on the "System Settings" icon located in the toolbar to the left.
-Then click on Network in the "System Settings" window.
+   - From the X-Windows GUI, click on "Preferences->Network Connections" from the launch menu in the lower-left corner.
+   - Select "Add" on the upper-right side of the new dialog.
+After clicking "Add", wait for the next dialog window to pop up and select "Wi-Fi" for the Connection Type.
+Then click the "Create..." button.
-   - Select Wireless on the left side, type in the SSID for your Network Name.
+   - After the next dialog pops up, type in the SSID for your Network Name on the "Wi-Fi" tab.
-   - In the next dialog select your network security, enter in the key, and then click "Connect".
+   - In the "Wi-Fi Security" tab, select your Security type, enter in the password, and then click "Save".
+If you are unsure of what Security type to select, you should select "WPA & WPA2 Personal" since that is what most routers are configured for.
+   - After clicking "Save", a network connection should be established if the Wi-Fi SSID and security have been entered correctly.
    We have used an Edimax EW-7811Un Wi-Fi dongle successfully using the above steps.
-5. With networking operational, you can update the Ubuntu software.
+4. With networking operational, you can update the Ubuntu software.
 To do the upgrade, use the following steps:
    - Type "apt update" to fetch the latest metadata for Ubuntu.
    - Type "apt upgrade" to perform the actual update to the various packages installed on the system.
+5. If you use the graphics login, note that the default password for the blackboard and root users is "blackboard".

 ## Build new boot files